petabridge/DrawTogether.NET/README.md

 ### Deployment Scripts

-#### Deploy All Services
+#### Deploy or Update Services

-To deploy all services to your local Kubernetes cluster:
+To deploy or update all services to your local Kubernetes cluster:

 ```powershell
 ./k8s/deployAll.ps1